Refer to a Friend

 - Flexibility to work autonomously as well as a part of a multi-disciplinary team

 - Understanding and application of the principles of the treaty of Waitangi, with a culturally safe and appropriate approach to practice

 - A strong understanding of Māori health inequity and Māori population need

 We are unique and like no other in New Zealand with a close-knit community where your work will make a real difference.

 We will help you grow as a leader in rural health with a continued focus on your career development

 We continue to break new ground and shape our health system to wrap care around patients in their communities.

 This isn’t a job for just anyone, joining us means sharing our goals and values and being dedicated to this community and our team as we seek to become a centre of excellence in rural health care.
-We offer competitive benefits, flexible working arrangements and a relocation scheme to candidates who will join us in this.
+We offer competitive benefits, flexible working arrangements, four weeks free accommodation when you start and a relocation scheme to candidates who will join us in this.